Unit conversion tables

 Tank Rinse Dilution

-If you have a limited amount of clean water to rinse your sprayer, this app can help you decide how to make the best use of it.
-Simple enter two values – the amount of pesticide remaining in your tank sump (including the suction line to the pump and the return line to the tank), […]
+If you have a limited amount of clean water to rinse your sprayer, this can help you decide how to make the best use of it.
+Simple enter two values – the amount of pesticide remaining in your tank sump (including the suction line to the pump and the return line to the tank), and […]

 Read More… from Tank Rinse Dilution